MediaMarktSaturn/technolinator/README.md

 analysis:
     # the location targeted by cdxgen; default: repository root
     location: projectLocation
-    # whether cdxgen should scan for projects recursively in 'location' or only 'location' itself; default: false
+    # whether cdxgen should scan for projects recursively in 'location' or only 'location' itself; default: true
     recursive: false
     # folders within 'analysis.location' to exclude from created sbom (e.g. non-production stuff)
     excludes: